Powered by SchoolDash

 Higher Blandford Road, Broadstone BH18 9BG

-Particular strengths include Environment, Admissions, Representation and Progress.
-Relative weaknesses include Attendance, Finances, Sixth form and Disadvantaged pupils.
+Particular strengths include Environment, Admissions, Representation and Destinations.
+Relative weaknesses include Attendance, Sixth form and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.